XFL (2020–2023): Ball

 The football used in XFL games is the traditional brown color used in most other leagues, in contrast to the 2001 XFL's black and red ball.
 Each team has its own balls for use in home games, marked with the XFL and home team logo.
 For the 2020 XFL season, a two-tone "X" in the home team's colors adorned each point and runs through the middle of each panel of the ball, intended to allow the receivers to track the ball easily in lieu of striping.
 Five balls, each with a different texture of leather, were tested during the Summer Showcases and The Spring League.
-The winning texture, a custom patent-pending design known as "X-Pebble," was released November 25, 2019.
+The winning texture, a custom patent-pending design known as "X-Pebble", was released November 25, 2019.
 The design was created and is manufactured by Team Issue of Dallas, Texas, in what became their first professional football contract.

 The XFL announced in November 2022 that it would no longer use the "X-Pebble" ball, and debuted a new official league ball, which uses the Horween leather used in other professional leagues and features the signature of Dany Garcia, XFL Chairwoman.
 The ball continues to be manufactured in Dallas.

 Miscellaneous

-The league uses the amateur football (high school and college) and CFL standard of one foot in bounds for a complete forward pass.
+The league used the amateur football (high school and college) and CFL standard of one foot in bounds for a complete forward pass.